YottaDB/YDBDoc/ProgGuide/functions.rst

 .. note::

    * YottaDB supports names that are unique in the first 31 characters, and
-   * the function may return different sequences for the same :code:`string` on different platforms
+   * The function may return different sequences for the same :code:`string` on different platforms

 +++++++++++++++++++++++++
 Examples of $ZYSUFFIX()